shalininarayan98/second-project/README.md

 # How to launch my app

-- Clone my repo (the master branch)
+- Clone this repo (the master branch)
 - Create an empty SQL database and set the environmnet variables in your ~/.bashrc in the following format export MY_SQL_USER={username}
    export MY_SQL_PASSWORD={password}